Wilbur-Django/Testing-DNN-Compilers/README.md

 # Testing DNN Compilers
 This is the artifact for reproducing the results in the paper
-"Metamorphic Testing of Deep Learning Compilers".
+"Metamorphic Testing of Deep Learning Compilers" published in [SIGMETRICS 2022](https://sigmetrics.org/sigmetrics2022/).
+If you find it useful, please consider [citing our paper](#-paper).

 Interested readers may follow the steps below to run mutation, compilation, and